AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Experiments and Results

 \section{Experiments and Results}

-This section first outlines the experimental setup (Section~\ref{Experiment-1}).
-We then evaluate the effectiveness and efficiency of AEDR by comparing it with existing reconstruction-based approaches, namely RONAN~\cite{RONAN} and LatentTracer~\cite{LatentTracer} (Section~\ref{Experiment-2} and Section~\ref{Efficiency}).
-Furthermore, we analyze the generalization ability of AEDR across different autoencoder architectures (Section~\ref{Experiment-4}).
-Finally, we conduct ablation studies to validate the effectiveness of each component within AEDR (Section~\ref{Experiment-3}).
+We begin by describing the experimental setup.
+Next, we assess the effectiveness and efficiency of AEDR in comparison to existing reconstruction-based passive attribution methods, specifically RONAN~\cite{RONAN} and LatentTracer~\cite{LatentTracer}.
+We then evaluate the generalization capability of AEDR across various autoencoder architectures.
+Finally, we perform ablation studies to examine the contribution of each component within AEDR.